About Mr Alexander Dodds //

 Mr Alexander Dodds BSc (Hons), MBBCh, MSc, MD (Res) FRCS (Tr and Orth) is an experienced Consultant Trauma and Orthopaedic Surgeon specialising in Knee and Hip Surgery.
 He qualified as a doctor from Cardiff University in 2003, earning a first-class honours degree in Anatomy and a Distinction in finals.
 He began his specialist training in Wales, during this time Mr Dodds worked as the sports doctor to North Wales Rugby providing pitch side care and managing high impact sports injuries.
 He completed his specialist training in London in 2013, gaining extensive trauma experience working in St Marys, one of London's best renowned teaching hospitals and a designated Major Trauma Centre.
 His advanced training included a prestigious UK fellowship in London where he was involved in knee operations on premiership football and rugby players, and a year in Australia working in Sportsmed, one of the countries most successful private sports medicine centres.
 His training there focused on hip and knee primary and revision surgery and soft knee tissue surgery including arthroscopy, anterior cruciate ligament (ACL) reconstruction and patello-femoral surgery and included robotic surgery and other advanced techniques.
 On his return to the UK Mr Dodds worked as a Knee and Hip fellow in the Royal Berkshire Hospital before taking up the Consultant post in Gloucestershire in January 2015.

-Mr Dodds lives in Cheltenham with his wife and their 3 young children who keep him busy as taxi driver and side line supporter.
+Mr Dodds lives in Cheltenham with his wife and their 3 children who keep him busy as taxi driver and side line supporter.
 He enjoys coaching his son's football team and following the mixed fortunes of Cardiff City FC and the Gloucester and Welsh Rugby teams.

 Pioneering Orthopaedic research //